Skin Flap, Full Thickness

 |This full-thickness flap was (IMPROPERLY) snipped off by the patient a few

 days ago.
-It's not healing, because all layers of the skin were lost.
+It's not healing well, because all layers of the skin were lost.
 The skin changes

 shape when traction is put on it.
 Note the fatty tissue.